Merton Council is a data controller for the purposes of the Data Protection Act and is registered as a data controller (registration number

 These datasets will not be disclosed to anyone other than those stated above without permission, unless we have a legal reason to do so, for example disclosure is necessary to protect a person from suffering significant harm or necessary for crime prevention or detection purposes.

 Confidential public health data will only be shared with other areas of the NHS, local authorities or care organisations with the permission of the Caldicott Guardian, once the necessary legal basis has been established and data protection safeguards have been verified, so that the data is managed and used under the same restrictions.
-Anyone who receives information from Merton Borough Council Public Health is also under a legal duty to keep it confidential.
+Anyone who receives information from Merton Council Public Health is also under a legal duty to keep it confidential.

 To opt out

-You have the right to opt out of Merton Borough Council Public Health receiving or holding your personal identifiable information.
+You have the right to opt out of Merton Council Public Health receiving or holding your personal identifiable information.

 There are occasions where service providers will have a legal duty to share information, for example for safeguarding or criminal issues.